felipevgomes10/felipevgomes10/README.md

 - [x] Framer Motion.

 ### 🔭 I’m currently working on:
-Currently, I'm working as Analyst Developer at NTT DATA.
+Currently, I'm working as Sr Software Engineer on AB-Inbev.
 Plus, some projects of my own can be seen here.
 You can see a few of them in my repos, already.

 ### 🌱 I’m currently learning: